syncfusion-content/wpf-docs/wpf/DockingManager/MDI-TDI-functionalities.md

 ## Getting state of the MDI window

-The state for the MDI window can be detect using the `GetMDIWindowState()` method of DocumentContainer.
+The state of the MDI window can be detect using the `GetMDIWindowState()` method of DocumentContainer.

 {% highlight c# %}